CrowdDynamicsLab/CMAP/README.md

 This repository supports the following variations of CMAP:

-- **Unified** - Modelling words and actions jointly using same set of topics.
+- **Unified** - Modelling words and actions jointly using the same set of topics.
-- **Factored** - Modelling words and actions using different set of topics.
+- **Factored** - Modelling words and actions using different sets of topics.

-Both Unified and Factored model have a hierarchical counterparts where we introduce hierarchy over set of topics.
+Both the Unified and Factored models have a hierarchical counterparts where we introduce a hierarchy over set of topics.
 In total, the repository supports 4 different variations of CMAP.
-All the 4 variations can either be run with parallelization (using threads, if multiple cores are available) or without parallelization (normal linear execution of code).
+All the 4 variations can either be run with parallelization (using threads, if multiple cores are available) or without parallelization (linear execution of code).

-Please refer the paper for details.
+Please refer the paper for more details.

 ## Input File Format